commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 ### Untargeted mass spectrometry

+Untargeted mass spectrometry was used, as we did not know the contents of the extract in advance.
+Therefore, no specific molecules were targeted.
+The aim was to analyze as many compounds as possible in the extract and recover as much data as possible.

+Samples were first analyzed using High-Performance Liquid Chromatography (HPLC), which separates components based on their polarity and hydrophobicity, employing a non-polar stationary phase and a polar mobile phase.
+The separated molecules then undergo ionization via electrospray ionization (ESI) in either positive or negative mode, before being detected by an Orbitrap mass spectrometer, offering high mass resolution and accuracy.
+All molecules are initially detected in MS1, followed by data-dependent acquisition (DDA) where the most intense ions are fragmented in MS2 to generate fragmentation spectra for molecular identification.

+--> Référencer l'article correspondant

 ![alt text](bachelor_project_jade/8C3C38C9-A936-43D3-BBB6-FE08B5C6EFF8_4_5005_c.jpeg)

-* Figure 2 : Schematic representation of the sample analysis workflow using mass spectrometry.*
+*Figure 2 : Schematic representation of the sample analysis workflow using mass spectrometry.*
 *The process includes separation via High-Performance Liquid Chromatography (HPLC), ionization and detection using an Orbitrap high-resolution mass analyzer, followed by Data-Dependent Acquisition (DDA) for MS/MS fragmentation.
 The diagram was created using MZmine, with parameters configured through the integrated mWizard assistant.*

---> préciser que c'est untargeted
---> trouver un papier pour l'explication du processus + untargeted

 ### Inaturalist

 Photographs associated with each collected species, taken during the field collection process, are uploaded to the iNaturalist platform (https://www.inaturalist.org/).
 This allows the iNaturalist community—including taxonomic experts—to verify species identities based on detailed images, and provides an opportunity to revise any incorrect or incomplete identifications.
 In turn, the community also benefits from these data, contributing to the ongoing expansion of the iNaturalist database.
 [The following map delineates the geographic range corresponding to the geolocated geophyte observations recorded on iNaturalist.](https://www.inaturalist.org/observations?nelat=46.79293526196035&nelng=7.156343175796218&subview=map&swlat=46.792731427890715&swlng=7.155914022353835&user_id=dbgi&verifiable=any)

+## Conclusion

+I was therefore able to contribute to the progress of the DGBI pilot by collecting a number of samples from the geophyte sector.
+Although 46% of this sector still remains to be sampled, metabolomic profiles can already be generated for many of the collected species, with more to follow once sampling is complete.
+This may eventually enable the identification of metabolomic patterns specific to geophyte plants, and help uncover links or characteristic natural product signatures within certain plant families.

-## Conclusion and Perspectives
+## Perspectives

-Comme dit précédemment... regarder si les jardins botaniques des autres uni ont aussi été impliqués dans DBGI ou pas encore, et les mettre dans perspectives si c'est pas encore le cas.
---> Regarder avec PMA
+The initial objective of the Swiss Digital Botanical Gardens Initiative (DGBI) was to establish metabolomic profiles of plant species growing in Swiss botanical gardens.
+To this end, species from the [Botanical Garden of Fribourg](https://www.unifr.ch/jardin-botanique/fr/) were first collected.
+Since then, several other botanical gardens in Switzerland have expressed interest in participating in the initiative, including the [Botanical Garden of Neuchâtel](https://www.jbneuchatel.ch)—where a number of species have already been sampled—as well as the [Conservatory and Botanical Garden of Geneva](https://www.cjbg.ch/) and the [Alpine Botanical Garden Flore-Alpe in Champex-Lac](https://www.flore-alpe.ch/fr/).

+Although DGBI began in Switzerland, the project is designed to expand internationally.
+It will remain open as an open science database, not solely as an EMI pilot project.
+The initiative has already started extending beyond Switzerland, notably with the involvement of the [Royal Botanic Gardens, Kew](https://www.kew.org)—a significant development, given that Kew holds around 68,000 specimens representing approximately 18,000 species.

---> attendre le mail de Neuchâtel
+--> attendre le mail de Neuchâtel pour les chiffres exactes (pas encore reçu de réponse)

 # DMSO Project